Locations

 Moreover, good compliance management can avoid an audit entirely or make it quick and uneventful, saving significant internal time and resources that audits consume and avoiding potential penalties ranging in the hundreds of thousands or more.

-Essentially, you’re insuring your cost savings: all the negotiation and optimization work won’t be undone by a compliance lapse.
+Essentially, you’re ensuring your cost savings: all the negotiation and optimization work won’t be undone by a compliance lapse.

 Action:

 Be Aware of Microsoft’s Audit Approach and Mitigate Risks: Understand that Microsoft often uses Software Asset Management (SAM) engagements or audits as a tool, especially if an EA lapses or if they suspect under-licensing.
-By renewing your EA and maintaining SA where needed, you reduce your audit attractiveness (Microsoft sees you continue as a customer in compliance).
+By renewing your EA and maintaining SA where necessary, you reduce your audit attractiveness (Microsoft recognizes you as a compliant customer).

-If you ever choose not to renew some part of the EA, be very careful with compliance on those items because audit risk increases when you fall outside the umbrella of an EA/SA.
-If you suspect Microsoft might audit, consider immediately engaging expert help to manage the process.
+If you ever choose not to renew a part of the EA, be very careful with compliance on those items, as audit risk increases when you fall outside the umbrella of an EA/SA.
+If you suspect that Microsoft might audit, consider engaging expert help immediately to manage the process.

 Considerations:

-An audit typically gives a window (like 30 days) to provide data.
+An audit typically provides a window (such as 30 days) to submit data.
 If you’ve done your homework, you’ll be ready.
 If not, you might scramble and overspend to settle quickly.
 Better to never get there.
 Keep documentation of Microsoft’s communications, and if audited, scope it tightly and respond formally.

 Impact: